Penn Global Seminars Course Offerings by Term

 Travel to Italy

-This course explores the linguistic and social statuses of global Deaf communities.
-It utilizes the Italian Deaf community as a framework for understanding its quest for national recognition of their sign language (LIS) and their continued efforts toward parity with hearing people.
-Topics to be explored include the following: an overview of the cultural model of being Deaf; the social and historical underpinnings of Deaf people’s oppression and marginalization by hearing people; social construction of deafness as disability and Deaf-as-asset (Deaf-Gain); sign language as a human right; and language policy and practice as it relates to Deaf people’s access to or restriction from learning a sign language as a first language.
-The course will use first-hand accounts via text and film to elucidate a variety of global Deaf perspectives.
+This course explores the linguistic and social statuses of global Deaf communities to understand the specific experiences of Italian deaf people and their quest for national recognition of their sign language (LIS).
+Topics to be explored include the following: an overview of the cultural model of being deaf; the social and historical underpinnings of deaf people’s oppression and marginalization by hearing people; social construction of deafness as disability and Deaf-as-asset (Deaf-Gain); sign language as a human right; and language policy and practice as it relates to deaf people’s access to or restriction from learning a sign language as a first language.
+We will use first-hand accounts via text and film to elucidate a variety of global deaf perspectives.
+After the conclusion of the semester, we will travel to Italy to engage with Italian Deaf community members to understand and support their efforts toward achieving parity with hearing Italians.
 Travel to Italy will bring the theoretical topics discussed in the semester to life via the following experiential activities: academic and social interactions with Italian Deaf community members; visits to sites important to Italian Deaf people and their history; intensive beginner LIS instruction to facilitate direct conversation with Italian Deaf community members.
 No previous sign language experience is required to take this course.

 Mongolian Civilization: Nomadic and Sedentary